Avoid email fatigue, use subtle selling and never let your list go stale

 Your competition is doing everything they can to offer value to your prospects and woo them over to their list.
-If you drop the ball with your email communication then you can rest assured your competition is picking up your slack.
+If you drop the ball with your email communication, then you can rest assured your competition is picking up your slack.

 Email lists go stale just as a result of the owners showing little to no interest in actively emailing their list.
 They provide little to no value and do not inspire people to stay on the list.

 Don’t fall into the trap of becoming a statistic.
-Build a solid strategy around your email frequency in order to enjoy an excellent relationship with your list and remove any chance of your email list going stale.
+Build a solid strategy around your email frequency to enjoy an excellent relationship with your list and remove any chance of your email list going stale.

 2 – Understand the difference between pitching and offering value

-This really comes down to 2 key points.
+This comes down to 2 key points.

-A promotional email with a straight offer sent on a consistent basis is going to annoy your prospects and clients, whereas an email that offers true value will be welcomed with open arms.
+A promotional email with a straight offer sent on a consistent basis is going to annoy your prospects and clients, whereas an email that offers real value will be welcomed with open arms.
 You will be rewarded with high open rates and solid click-throughs.

 What about subtle selling?

 The law of reciprocity has been alive and well since humans have walked the Earth.
-If you provide a good deal of value and then ask them to consider your offer, then all is good with the world.
+If you provide a good deal of value and then ask them to consider your offer, then all is right with the world.

 On the other hand, if every email you send out is a blatant pitch to purchase your products, then the unsubscribe rates is likely to skyrocket.